emblah/risbergetkulturhistorie/HELP.md

 - Images have accurate dimensions and useful alternative text.
 - Section index pages, `nav` front matter, and redirects are updated where applicable.
-- `npm run build` completes successfully.
+- The automatic pre-commit build completes successfully, or `npm run build` has been run manually to check the production output.
 - The changed page is checked in the local development server at desktop and narrow viewport widths.